alishaburgfeld/AllYouCanExercise/README.md

 I also had to add the vite react variable to the front-end .env file so that when I do npm run dev it will grab the variable from that directory.

+functional java methods:
+To avoid repetitive if blocks when updating fields in an ExerciseRecord, Java functional interfaces can be used to pass in getters and setters as parameters.
+This allows for a single, reusable method to handle conditional field updates.
+The key interfaces used are: Supplier<T>, which represents a function that returns a value and takes no arguments (used to get a field value, e.g., existingExerciseRecord::getMaxReps); and BiConsumer<T, U>, which represents a function that takes two arguments and returns nothing (used to set a value or reference, e.g., ExerciseRecord::setMaxReps or ExerciseRecord::setMaxRepsWorkout).
+A generic method can be defined like this: private <T extends Number & Comparable<T>> void updateRecordIfWorkoutValueIsHigher( T workoutValue,
+Supplier<T> getExistingValue,
+BiConsumer<ExerciseRecord, T> setNewValue,
+BiConsumer<ExerciseRecord, Workout> setWorkout,
+ExerciseRecord record,
+Workout workout) {

+    T existingValue = getExistingValue.get();
+    if (workoutValue != null && existingValue != null && workoutValue.compareTo(existingValue) > 0) {
+        setNewValue.accept(record, workoutValue);
+        setWorkout.accept(record, workout);
+    }

+}
+This method compares the workoutValue to the existing value in the record using compareTo().
+If it's higher, it updates the record with the new value and associates it with the given workout.
+This approach improves readability, reduces duplication, and makes the update logic extensible for any Number type like Integer or Float.

 <!-- Helpful Videos and Tutorials-->

 Create React App: -https://www.freecodecamp.org/news/how-to-build-a-react-project-with-create-react-app-in-10-steps/